Constraining models for the origin of ultra-high-energy cosmic rays with a novel combined analysis of arrival directions, spectrum, and composition data measured at the Pierre Auger Observatory: Fit results

 For a more quantitative comparison, we use the test statistic calculated as 2 times the likelihood ratio between a model and the respective reference model with the same evolution and (no) systematics:

 Hence, the test statistic describes the improvement of adding a specific catalog to a model compared to just homogeneous sources.
 The values for the test statistic of each model are given in \cref{tab:TS}.
-Apparently, the arrival directions observable contributes most to the total test statistic, and is hence very important for the differentiation of different models.
+As is apparent from the table, the arrival directions observable provides the largest contribution to the total test statistic.
+This is understandable, as the reference model already provides a proper fit of the energy spectrum and \xmax data~\cite{the_pierre_auger_collaboration_a_abdul_halim_constraining_2023}, so the subdominant contribution by the nearby source candidates only has a minor impact on these observables.
+For the arrival directions, however, the improvement from fully isotropic arrival directions in the reference model, to the anisotropic ones provided by the model including source candidates (Fig.~\ref{fig:ADs}), is substantial.
+Hence, the energy spectrum and \xmax distributions are necessary for constraining the source emission, while the arrival directions are most important for the differentiation of different source candidates.
 This is as expected from a simulation study~\cite{t_bister_for_the_pierre_auger_collaboration_sensitivity_2023}.
-But, from this analysis, it also becomes clear that the exact values of TS should be treated with caution as they can vary considerably and depend on e.g. the distribution of the arrival directions in an energy bin.
+But, from that analysis, it also becomes clear that the exact values of TS should be treated with caution as they can vary considerably and depend on e.g. the distribution of the arrival directions in an energy bin.

 Additionally, it is important to note that the test statistic only quantifies the best-fit result.
 As indicated by the broad posterior distributions (see \cref{fig:posterior}), alternative combinations of model parameters can lead to similar values of the total likelihood function.
 This means that the SBG model can also describe the data almost equally well with a smaller signal fraction and harder spectral index, leading to a better description of the energy spectrum but simultaneously a worse description of the arrival directions.
 So, the values given for the test statistic of individual observables in \cref{tab:TS} depend largely on the best-fit parameter combination.